 The Duties of a RADT

 As the position title suggests, you’re in the role of a technician.
 This means you’ll work with patients to collect samples for testing, such as urine, saliva, hair, blood, and more.

 If you wish to be more on the counseling side of things, this is still possible through your RADT certification.
-We’ll tell you more in a section below.
+We’ll tell you more in the section below.
 But for now, read on to find out what you need to do to get certified as a RADT.

 Requirements for RADT

-The good news is, if you want to become a RADT, you won’t have to spend much time getting your certification.
+The good news is, that if you want to become a RADT, you won’t have to spend much time getting your certification.
 This means if you’re busy with your current job, you can still handle it while adding studies to the mix.

 To start off, you must find a curriculum that’s approved by the California Consortium of Addiction Programs and Professionals (CCAPP).
 This step is crucial to starting your career; if you don’t do coursework that’s CCAPP-approved, then it’ll all be for nothing.